 Then anywhere between 2,000-3,000 characters above the current cursor location are also used (this is only in Boss Mode).
 This gives Jasper a lot of context to work with as your article starts getting longer.

 But what happens when it gets longer than 3,000 characters?

 I imagine the range of 2,000-3,000 is because it depends on how many characters are in your title and content brief.
-If you have nothing in your title and content brief, then Jarvis can use 3,000 characters.
-And likewise, if your title and content brief are maxed out, Jarvis can use 2,000 characters.
+If you have nothing in your title and content brief, then Jasper can use 3,000 characters.
+And likewise, if your title and content brief are maxed out, Jasper can use 2,000 characters.

-Okay let’s talk about the commands in Jarvis Boss Mode.
+Okay let’s talk about the commands in Jasper Boss Mode.

-The context when using commands with Jarvis are different for a very good reason.
-Before I explain why, let me explain what the context is first.
+The context when using commands with Jasper are different for a very good reason.
+Before I explain why let me explain what the context is first.

-When using a command with Jarvis only the content above the location where the command is will be used.
+When using a command with Jasper only the content above the location where the command is will be used.
 The title, content brief, and keywords are NOT used at all.

 Why might this be important?

 Context control.
 It gives you the ability to put your command where you need it in your content — where only the text above it will provide what is needed to get the best output from the command.